Foxtrot-class submarine

 The Foxtrot class was the NATO reporting name of a class of diesel-electric patrol submarines that were built in the Soviet Union.
 The Soviet designation of this class was Project 641.
 The Foxtrot class was designed to replace the earlier Zulu class, which suffered from structural weaknesses and harmonic vibration problems that limited its operational depth and submerged speed.
 The first Foxtrot keel was laid down in 1957 and commissioned in 1958 and the last was completed in 1983.
 A total of 58 were built for the Soviet Navy at the Sudomekh division of the Admiralty Shipyard (now Admiralty Wharves), Saint Petersburg.
 Additional hulls were built for other countries.

 The Foxtrot class was comparable in performance and armament to most contemporary designs.
 However, its three screws made it noisier than most Western designs.
 Moreover, the Foxtrot class was one of the last designs introduced before the adoption of the teardrop hull, which offered much better underwater performance.
 Also, although the Foxtrot was larger than a Zulu class submarine, the Foxtrot class had 2 of its 3 decks dedicated to batteries.
 This gave it an underwater endurance of 10 days, but the weight of the batteries made the Foxtrot's average speed a slow 2 kn at its maximum submerged time capability.
-Due to the batteries taking up 2 decks, onboard conditions were crowded, with space being relatively small even when compared to older submarines such as the much older American Balao-class submarine.
-The Foxtrot class was completely obsolete by the time the last submarine was launched.
+Onboard conditions were crowded, with space being relatively small even when compared to older submarines such as the much older American Balao-class submarine.

+The Foxtrot class was obsolete by the time the last submarine was launched.
 The Russian Navy retired its last Foxtrots between 1995 and 2000; units were scrapped and disposed of for museum purposes.
 During the division of the Soviet Black Sea Fleet, in 1997 one Foxtrot class submarine (later renamed as Zaporizhzhia) was passed to Ukraine as it was not operational since 1991.
 The ship never effectively served in the Ukrainian Navy and was under repair.
 In 2005 Ukrainian Ministry of Defence wanted to sell it, but was unsuccessful.
 Following successful post-repair trials in June 2013, it was recognised as operational.
 However, on 22 March 2014 it was surrendered to or captured by Russia as part of the Russian annexation of Crimea.
 Russia decided not to accept it due to its age and operational unsuitability.
 Its subsequent status is unknown.

 Cuban Missile Crisis

 Project 641s played a central role in some of the most dramatic incidents of the Cuban Missile Crisis.
-The Soviet Navy deployed four Project 641 submarines to Cuba.
+The Soviet Navy deployed four Project 641 submarines to Cuba: B-4, B-36, B-59, and B-130 of the Soviet Sixty-Ninth Submarine Brigade.
 US Navy destroyers dropped practice depth charges near Project 641 subs near Cuba in efforts to force them to surface and be identified.
-Three of the four Project 641 submarines were forced to surface, one eluded US forces.
+Three of the four Project 641 submarines were forced to surface, however one eluded US forces.
+All four boats were later ordered to return to port in Russia.

 Units

-Following is a list of 58 of the 75 Foxtrot-class submarines built during the Soviet Project 641.
+Following is a list of 58 of the 75 Foxtrot-class submarines built during the Soviet Project 641, at Yard 196, Leningrad.